SNHD-Development/FormSchemaRender/README.md

 * 0.1.5
 	- Fix the List to be able to render Select2
+	- Force All UpperCase Field Value with "touppercase" class name
+	- Allowed only one space not multiple space with "allowedonespace" class name

 * 0.1.4
 	- Adding Tag in Select Type as a options